jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 ## Requirements
 #### Python environment
 I recommend using Anaconda (2 or 3, code is version-agnostic as of November 2018) to manage packages because GDAL's Python bindings can be a PITA.
-However, GDAL is only used to convert  match an ESRI Shapefile mask
+But you can figure a workaround, if need be.
+GDAL is only used once to convert an ESRI Shapefile mask to a numpy array with dimensions equal to the input MODIS gridded data.
 * netCDF4 : conda install -c conda-forge netcdf4
 * gdal : conda install -c conda-forge gdal
 *